Colin Kaepernick Has a Job

 But as the negative commentary piled up, Colin retreated.
 He bit his tongue a little, in the way Obama falsely claimed he himself had not—inviting not just attacks but legitimate questions about his mission, about a long-term strategy that no one could see, that we all thought we needed to see, that none of us deserved to see.
 What is he doing?
 What is he learning?
 What is he?

 After a spring of being pitched to Team Kaepernick, as “the writer” of “his profile,” I began to allow the persistent hesitation of his people, their public clumsiness, to allow for an objective summer.
-When Nessa hosted a block party in Brooklyn with Reebok, I strolled through—even after I was told she had left.
+When Nessa hosted a block party in Brooklyn with Reebok, I strolled through—and stuck around—even after I was told she had left.
 One morning, hours before her afternoon show at Hot 97, I hovered around the studio on Hudson Street, not far from her and Colin’s TriBeCa apartment building.
 As the summer, and Colin’s football unemployment, dragged on, a mutual acquaintance was asked by Team Kaepernick to decline an interview with me.
 Again and again, still, I’d float to people in Colin and Nessa’s inner circle that they still hadn’t talked to me—we’d talk about how foolish they were, how they didn’t get it, how it was important that we heard it from him.

 Behind the the skepticism of his public silence, however, Colin was speaking with people, making friends with figures he thought he needed to know.
 Colin wasn’t campaigning as an attempt to win over the court of public opinion.
 Colin Kaepernick just needed to get much better at thinking and speaking on behalf of Colin Kaepernick.

 Mckesson likens his early role to being a “celebrity switchboard” of sorts.
-“He asked me to put him in touch with Kareem Abdul-Jabaar, Mike Brown’s mom—I put him in touch with Solange, Jesse Williams; it was random,” Mckesson tells me.
+“He asked me to put him in touch with Kareem Abdul-Jabbar, Mike Brown’s mom—I put him in touch with Solange, Jesse Williams; it was random,” Mckesson tells me.
 “But wait until you talk to him—he’s so malleable and he’s so kind.
 That’s why I feel bad for him: He’s like, ‘I just want to do right.’”

 In August, for example, the Full Frontal with Samantha Bee writer Travon Free posted a photo of himself, along with the Daily Show’s Hasan Minhaj, Colin and J. Cole, backstage at the rapper’s concert in Brooklyn.
 Looking at these guys—two comics, a jock and an MC, scrolling by on your feed—you could have mistaken it for a photo opportunity.
 But look closer—at Ali and Malcolm on Colin’s shirt, at I KNOW MY RIGHTS on Cole’s, at the shorts that say, in sports-jersey cursive, “Dreamville”—and it becomes clear that a necessary conversation ensued.
 Of course it did.
 The stakes are too high, and the instances all too infrequent, for four prominent adult men of color not to talk about how we are to survive, in America.

 Even the people standing atop the avalanche of shit—at the forefront of the retweeting, free-flowing forum of hateration—can agree that Colin has the “right” to kneel, even though he doesn’t want to kneel forever.
 By that logic, the same should be true for his silence: that he has every right to grow in private, before he steps out in public.
 Being black is hard enough.
-And being publicly black is not something you just put on comfortably, like a football jersey.
+And public blackness is not something you just put on comfortably, like a football jersey.
 Being publicly black is especially difficult if blackness wasn't a topic of conversation throughout your upbringing—your home, your school, your church—which, for Colin and his loving, adoptive, white parents, it wasn’t, which makes Colin’s activism on behalf of black people and our systemic oppression all the more intriguing.
 But here in America, in the year 2017, the kneejerk reaction to becoming, gradually, publicly black—eventually, a public black leader—is that, in silence, you are hiding, not preparing.
 You either stay inside, until you’re a perfectly formed human being, or you step out and stay out until you slip up and are forced back in.
 Until you are forced to beg.

 And the internet does not know a lamb who’s difficult to kill, so few things are riskier than stepping out before you’re fully polished.
 That catch-all “woke”—meaning everything and nothing—is overused now, not as a sticker for the well-informed and -intentioned, but as a stamp of disapproval for those who have messed up, and therefore aren’t.
 To be a work-in-progress is nearly unacceptable, because the currency that drives our culture is not self-improvement, but instead the ongoing erosive process of each person, on each side, designating who is wrong and who is right.